jotavare/jotavare.github.io/docs/valgrind_cheatsheet/types_of_memory_leak.md

 For an example of this, read through the errors above.
 Here is what the two most important parts of the summary mean:
 - `definitely lost` - your program is leaking memory and you need to fix it.
-- `indirectly lost` - your program may have crashed and couldn’t clean up memory.
+- `indirectly lost` - the block is only reachable through a block that is itself lost.
 - `suppressed` - you can safely ignore this area since this memory was not managed by your program.
 - `possibly lost` - your program is leaking memory unless you’re doing odd things with pointers.